James O. Fraser: Final years and legacy

+Fraser's grave is now at the Qing Hua church.

 "On September 25, 1938, while in Baoshan, Yunnan, China, James Fraser died at the age of 52.
 Due to land erosion, West Yunnan's Christian church decided to move the grave from the mountain slopes of Baoshan to this location, renewing the headstone on behalf of the Lisu church as a way of expressing their cherished memory of J.O.
 Fraser.

 Fraser's life has reaped a large harvest although many tears had first to be sown through his labours.

 "The Lisu church at Baoshan plans to commemorate J.O.
 Fraser every seven years at a special Easter service in the new Bible training center they have started there.

 Another memorial to J.O.
 Fraser has been erected by Lisu believers in Weixi County in far northwestern Yunnan.
 Inscribed in Lisu, Chinese and English the English reads: “IN LOVING MEMORY.
 JAMES O. FRASER 1886–1938.
 How beautiful are the feet of those who bring good news.
 WITH DEEPEST LOVE REMEMBER YOU ALWAYS—THE LISU CHURCH.”
 The Chinese states additionally: “Erected by the Christian Church in the Lisu Autonomous County of Weixi on 15 March 2004.”

 "The Lisu church has seen spectacular numerical growth in recent decades.
 In 1950 the Nujiang Lisu Autonomous Prefecture had 14,800 believers.
 By 1995 that number had risen to over 100,000—most of them Lisu.
 In the early 1980s the Yunnan Christian Council printed several thousand copies of the Lisu Bible.
 Then in 1995 a further 45,000 Lisu Bibles were published, as well as 65,000 Lisu hymnbooks.
 Both printings were in the special script devised by J.O.
 Fraser.
 However, the church is still hampered by endemic poverty, illiteracy and lack of trained pastors and evangelists.
 The rapid development of Yunnan as a tourist region and the tidal wave of emigration of young tribal people from the remote mountain valleys to the cities in search of work are bringing many changes to the Lisu church, not all of them positive.

 In 1992, the Chinese government officially recognised the Fraser alphabet as the official script of the Lisu language.
 Today, Fraser is remembered as one of Christianity's most successful missionaries to East Asia in modern times.

 Christianity is thriving in the Salween River valley, where the Lisu live nearly 70 years after the death of Fraser.
 Of the 18,000 Lisu who lived in Fugong in 1950, 3,400 professed faith in Christ.
 As of 2007, there are estimated to be 80–90 percent of the 70,000 making the same profession.
 In Yunnan it is estimated that there are 100,000–200,000 total Lisu Christians in the Lisu Church.
 More than 75,000 Lisu Bibles have been legally printed in China following the explosive growth.